microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 ### 3.1.3.
 Remove from the Package Graph

-`MddRemovePackageDependency` undos the work done by MddRemovePackageDependency:
+`MddRemovePackageDependency` undoes the work done by MddRemovePackageDependency:

 1. Update the package graph